jpwalker625/jpwalker625.github.io/_posts/2018-11-26-visualizing-data-in-r-with-ggplot2-part-1.md

-**This is the first of a three part series on data visualization using the popular `ggplot2` package.**
+## This is the first of a three part series on data visualization using the popular `ggplot2` package.

+**Check out [part 2](https://databeta.org/r/visualization/visualizing-data-in-r-with-ggplot2-part-2) or [part 3](https://databeta.org/r/visualization/visualizing-data-in-r-with-ggplot2-part-1) for more!**

 # Part 1